ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 Some important fields are:
 * 'Calendar Text' - generated text which also appears in the 'Diary' view - 'Calendar' chart
-* 'Change History' - log of changes done to the ride file
+* 'Change History' - log of changes done to the activity file
-* 'Data' - info which data series are available for the ride (each character represents a data series)
+* 'Data' - info which data series are available for the activity (each character represents a data series)
   * 'T' - time
   * 'D' - distance
   * 'S' - speed